dshaw15/booksbykenna/book-summary/band-enjoy.md

 **Xavier**
 I didn’t expect the competition to be so ruthless.
 As one-by-one my band has fallen in love with my woman, how can I keep my jealousy under control until after the concert?
 Or will Sydney’s secrets prove to be our greatest threat?

-Following on from quick reads [Seducing the Band in Lockdown](https://www.amazon.com/gp/product/B087YTB5J7/ "Seducing the Band in Lockdown") and [Playing with the Band in Lockdown](https://www.amazon.com/gp/product/B087QVQM7D/ "Playing with the Band in Lockdown"), [Enjoying the Band in Lockdown], Enjoying the Band in Lockdown is full length, can be read stand alone and finds one woman enjoying the love and bodies of Australian rock band, The Flying Monkeys.
+Following on from quick reads [Seducing the Band](https://www.amazon.com/gp/product/B087YTB5J7/ "Seducing the Band") and [Playing with the Band](https://www.amazon.com/gp/product/B087QVQM7D/ "Playing with the Band"), [Enjoying the Band], Enjoying the Band is full length, can be read stand alone and finds one woman enjoying the love and bodies of Australian rock band, The Flying Monkeys.
-Yes, there's cheating.
+Yes, there's multiple men with one woman.
 Yes, there's loving.
 Yes, Yes, Yes.
-Get Enjoying the Band in Lockdown, today.
+Get Enjoying the Band, today.

 **_Tell me what you want_, Xavier asks.** Find out why in your free, quick read prequel to rockstar reverse harem romances: [Dirty Blonde](https://dl.bookfunnel.com/87mn2uvtd1/ "Dirty Blonde").